anthonyzutter/Skins-Prices-Tracker-in-Excel/README.md

 ### Now you just have to copy the name in the URL like shown below and paste it to the excel
 ![Url Img](imgs/url.png)

-### Just run the script every time before you open the excel file
 ### If you want to change the currency, game or file name you can change it at the bottom of the code
 ![Url Img](imgs/change.png)